-- 1.1 The application is referred to planning committee because the Officer's recommendation for approval conflicts with that of Clifton Hampden Parish Council. - 1.2 The application site lies within the ownership of Moonfleet, a residential dwelling that lies some distance to the North.
+- 1.1 This application was originally on the agenda for the 13 June 2018 planning committee however due to time constraints it was not heard at that meeting. - 1.2 The application is referred to planning committee because the Officer's recommendation for approval conflicts with that of Clifton Hampden Parish Council. - 1.3 The application site lies within the ownership of Moonfleet, a residential dwelling that lies some distance to the North.
 The land is not within the residential curtilage of the property and lies within the Oxford Green Belt.
 It runs from the Southern boundary of Clifton Meadow House down to the River Thames where a riverside mooring jetty is located.
 A plan identifying the site is attached at Appendix 1 to this report.